-Some temporary structures will be required during initial site construction activities.
-These facilities will consist of construction offices for Flambeau Mining Co. and construction contractor's employees.
-Also, storage and workshop buildings for the contractor's equipment, potable water supply, electric power and sanitary facilities will be required at the site until the permanent buildings are constructed.
+Some temporary structures would be required during initial site construction activities.
+These facilities would consist of construction offices for Flambeau Mining Co. and construction contractor's employees.
+Also, storage and workshop buildings for the contractor's equipment, potable water supply, electric power and sanitary facilities would be required at the site until the permanent buildings are constructed.

-A temporary parking area for construction personnel will be located on the south side of the mine site.
-Temporary storage areas for building materials and equipment will be adjacent to the structures under construction.
+A temporary parking area for construction personnel would be located on the south side of the mine site.
+Temporary storage areas for building materials and equipment would be adjacent to the structures under construction.

-Fire protection for all temporary construction buildings will be provided by a water truck stationed onsite, and nearby municipal firefighting systems if needed.
+Fire protection for all temporary construction buildings would be provided by a water truck stationed on-site, and nearby municipal firefighting systems if needed.

-Construction water will be provided by an existing on-site well.
-A new well to be located in the southeast corner of the plant site, will be constructed to supply potable water over the life of the mine.
+Construction water would be provided by an existing on-site well.
+A new well to be located in the southeast corner of the plant site, would be constructed to supply potable water over the life of the mine.

-Temporary on-site power will be furnished from the existing utility lines and/or by use of on-site generators until the planned power substation is completed.
+Temporary on-site power would be furnished from the existing utility lines and/or by use of on-site generators until the planned power substation is completed.

-Chemical toilets for construction personnel will be provided on-site with the wastewater disposed off-site by a contractor.
-When the sanitary disposal system is completed, sanitary wastes will be disposed of at this facility.
-The use of chemical toilets will continue throughout the construction period because some work locations will not be conveniently located near the permanent washroom facilities.
+Chemical toilets for construction personnel would be provided on-site with the wastewater disposed offsite by a contractor.
+When the sanitary disposal system is completed, sanitary wastes would be disposed of at this facility.
+The use of chemical toilets would continue throughout the construction period because some work locations would not be conveniently located near the permanent washroom facilities.

-Flambeau Mining Co. or the project contractor will install temporary fences around the construction site for protection of equipment and supplies.
+Flambeau Mining Co. or the project contractor would install temporary fences around the construction site for protection of equipment and supplies.